OOC9490/sei_project0/README.md

 2. Pre-rendering a gameboard - this limited me to a 3 by 3 board, but it wasn't something I wanted to prioritise heavily in creating the program.

 ## For the future
+A list of things I intend to enhance the current build with in my spare time:

 - [ ] Addition of an AI that utilises the "Minimax Algorithm"
 - [ ] Implementing a more responsive interface
 - [ ] Rendering and handling a larger game board